ORGULLO LATINO

 For me, there’s nothing more comforting than a plate of homemade picadillo.

-Whenever I have this dish, I’m suddenly transported to Sundays at my abuelita’s house, eating picadillo and rice along with handmade tortillas.
-Or to those days when my parents would take me to eat tostadas de picadillo and tinga at the Mercado de Coyoacán.
-That distinctive blend of savory and tangy sure lives long in the memory.
+It transports me straight back to Sundays at my abuelita’s house, when she’d serve picadillo with rice and handmade tortillas (I know I’m biased, but hers really were the best).
+Or to days when my parents would take me to eat tostadas de picadillo and tinga at the Mercado de Coyoacán.
+Funny how that unique blend of tangy umami can spark such lucid memories.

-For those who grew up with it, picadillo is a classic comfort food that works just as well in fresh flour tortillas as it does in fried-corn tortillas.
-Or, if you prefer, served over some cilantro lime rice.
+For those who grew up with it, picadillo is a classic comfort food that works well with any accompaniment: fresh flour tortillas, fried-corn tortillas or, if you prefer, served over cilantro lime rice.

-But exactly what is picadillo?
-In short, it is a traditional Latin American dish.
+In short, picadillo is a traditional Latin American dish.
 The Mexican version is made with ground meat – typically beef – and a variety of vegetables and spices, but in Costa Rica, most are vegetarian.

-The name comes from the Spanish “picar”, which means “to mince” and it is believed to have been inspired by traditional Andalusian hors d'oeuvres or entremeses.
-These were made by combining meat, minced veggies, garlic, sweet chile, and coriander.
+The name comes from the Spanish “picar”, which means “to mince” and it is believed to have been inspired by traditional Andalusian hors d'oeuvres or “entremeses”.
+These were made by combining meat, minced veggies, garlic, pepper, and coriander.
 However, the exact origin of the dish is unclear.

-Its popularity, like tamales, stems from its convenience, delicious flavors, and versatility.
-However, (also like tamales), this means it has been adapted over the years to suit the palates of different countries.
+Its popularity, much like tamales, stems from its convenience, delicious flavors, and versatility.
+However, (also like tamales), this means it has been adapted over the years to suit the palates of several different countries.

-Bursting with depth and flavor, the Mexican picadillo is comida mexicana at its authentic best.
+Bursting with depth of flavor, the Mexican picadillo is comida mexicana at its authentic best.

-Some home cooks like to incorporate chile powder and green chiles, making the Mexican picadillo somewhat spicier and richer in flavor.
+Some home cooks like to incorporate chile powder and green chiles, making the Mexican picadillo somewhat spicier and richer.
+No surprises there, then.

 Picadillo de chayote is a traditional Tico recipe that combines chayotes – one of the healthiest foods in the world – with traditional Costa Rican sofrito, spices, and cream.
-It is often served as a side dish to the Costa Rican casado.
+It is often served as a side dish to the Costa Rican casado (meal compising rice, black beans, plantains, salad, a tortilla, and an optional meat).

-Chayotes can be found year-round in local grocery stores and fruit markets, and they really make the picadillo dish stand out.
+Chayotes can be found year-round in local grocery stores and fruit markets, meaning picadillo is on Costa Rican menus all year round.

 Dominicans like to pay homage to picadillo by giving it a simple, respectful, and no-nonsense name: carne molida.